 How can a web hosting company offer cheap hosting without compromising on quality?

-With shared hosting, server resources like RAM, CPU and disk storage are shared with other sites that are hosted on the same server.
+With shared hosting, server resources like RAM, CPU, and disk storage are shared with other sites that’re hosted on the same server.
 This is how hosting companies keep the costs low without compromising on quality.

 Typically, how much does it cost to purchase a shared hosting plan?

-Do I need to have domain and hosting from the same provider?
+Do I need to have a domain and hosting from the same provider?